afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

 * As the recursive calls return, the sub-arrays are combined into a single sorted array.

-Quick sort is generally faster in practice compared to other sorting algorithms for large datasets, primarily due to its in-place partitioning and relatively simple implementation.
+Quick Sort is generally faster in practice compared to other sorting algorithms for large datasets, primarily due to its in-place partitioning and relatively simple implementation.
 It typically has an average-case time complexity of O(n log n), making it very efficient.